 Charles Dickens A Christmas Carol was published in 1843, and soon the world was familiarized with the transformation of Ebenezer Scrooge from a miserly, cruel man to a generous, warm soul as he learns his path if e continues down his materialistic ways.
 We will forever remember Bob Cratchit and his family, especially little Tiny Tim.
 Dickens was at his best, with this Victorian Christmas tale full of family feasting and pleasure, and the call for social awareness and love of mankind that is in every Dickens novel.
 Indeed Dickens had meant for the story to be more of a straightforward plea to solve the problems of poverty, but he decided instead to make a make his arguments into characters – and we were left with enduring fiction that still opens our heart to Christmas giving.
 Dickens did not invent the Victorian Christmas, but A Christmas Carol popularized the customs and traditions of the holiday.
 Also the themes of family, serving mankind as the true business of every man, serving others as a way to happiness beautifully shows the spirit of the Victorian Christmas.

-Giving presents was certainly not started by the Victorians, in fact pagans had lightened up winter’s darkness for eons by giving small gifts of food, candles and pottery during Saturnalia – even before the Three Wise Men famously brought their gifts to the baby Jesus.
+Giving presents was certainly not started by the Victorians, in fact British pagans and Father Christmas had lightened up winter’s darkness for eons by giving small gifts of food, candles and pottery during Saturnalia – even before the Three Wise Men famously brought their gifts to the baby Jesus.
 But in England prior to the Victorians gift giving was very simple if at all.
 But the world was changing.
 Soon, with industrialization it became possible to produce toys more inexpensively and the custom of giving children presents blossomed.

 Winter songs were sung for many years by pagans during Winter’s solstice, but it was during Victorian times that Christmas caroling came into full force and many carols were written.